Need to run a simple email marketing campaign yourself? THE 3 BIG THINGS YOU SHOULD DO!

 Sharp and to the point

 Don't make it too long.
-People won't scroll to the bottom of a long email so make it short and snappy.
+People won't scroll to the bottom of a very long email so make it short and snappy.
 Simply highlight what you're offering and what's in it for them.
-If you need to give more detail, start with short punchy paragraphs and include links to detailed information on your website.
+If you need to give more detail, start with short punchy paragraphs, with a decent photo and include links to detailed information on your website.
 (This is exactly what we do with our eNewsletter - URL).

 A professional presentation that appeals to your customer, without being overwhelming, is essential to a successful campaign.